 Do you need one or more teeth extracted?
 Call Stewart Dental Group today for a dental exam and tooth extraction consultation at 704-255-4256.
-You can also request an appointment with us online today.
+You can also request a dental exam with us online anytime.
 Our professional team makes it their mission to provide the most high-quality care to patients in our Charlotte, NC office.